 |Remain shy and cautious||Can be bolder and braver|

 With over 800 different species of hermit crabs, variations will occur.
-Following this guidance will enable you to sex a hermit crab.
-Just do not be alarmed or surprised if you find that your initial perspective was mistaken.
+However, following the above guidelines will enable you to ‘sex’ a hermit crab.

 Do Hermit Crabs Change Sex?

 Some owners claim that their hermit crabs change sex during their lifetime, but this is unproven by science.
-It’s more likely that changes to physical appearance led to mistaken identity.
+It’s more likely that changes in physical appearance led to mistaken identity.

 Despite this, hermaphroditism is common in invertebrate species.
-For example, if a clownfish is born a male, it can change sex irreversibly if it wants to become a school’s dominant female.
+For example, if a clownfish is born a male, it can change sex irreversibly to become a school’s dominant female.
 Oysters and shellfish, closer relatives to the hermit crab, do the same thing.

-All the same, hermit crabs are not believed to change sex.
-The Journal of the Marine Biological Association of the UK confirms they can be intersex, though.
-These hermit crabs live as males after molting.
-The gonopores close, and the hermit crab mates as a male.
+All the same, hermit crabs aren’t believed to change sex.
+However, the Journal of the Marine Biological Association of the UK confirms they can be intersex.
+These hermit crabs live as males after molting; the gonopores close, and the hermit crab mates as a male.

 Can Male and Female Hermit Crabs Live Together?

-Hermit crabs cannot be spayed or neutered.
-In most animals, this is a cause for concern.
-It suggests that the two sexes shouldn’t be housed together.
-In reality, captive hermit crabs rarely mate.
-It takes a particular environment and skilled handler to get this to happen.
+Hermit crabs can’t be spayed or neutered, which is usually a problem.
+In reality, captive hermit crabs rarely mate because it takes a certain environment and a skilled person to get this to happen.

 Females must be willing to mate with an eligible male.
-As per the Journal of Crustacean Biology, males cannot force mating with disinterested females.
-Larger hermit crabs have no biological advantage when it comes to reproduction.
-Invariably, a larger hermit crab will win this contest.
+As per the Journal of Crustacean Biology, males can’t force mating with disinterested females.
+Larger hermit crabs have no biological advantage in reproduction, but larger ones usually emerge as the victor.

-With this in mind, there’s no harm to pairing mixed-sex groups.
-Despite their name, hermit crabs are a social species.
-They like to live in colonies and groups.
-Denying this opportunity on the grounds of sex leads to loneliness.
+There’s no harm in pairing mixed sexes.
+Despite their name, hermit crabs are a social species, so they like to live in colonies of up to 100.
+Denying this opportunity on the grounds of gender leads to loneliness.

-Sexing a hermit crab requires close attention.
-Wait for the hermit crab to emerge from its shell.
-When it does so, assess its legs.
-If they’re hairy, you have a boy.
-If not, it’s a girl.
-Beyond this, you’ll need to determine its genitals.
+The easiest way to sex a hermit crab is to wait for it to emerge from its shell.
+When it does, assess its legs.
+If the legs are hairy, you have a boy; if the legs are smooth, it’s a girl.